kabanero-io/kabanero-foundation/design/digest.md

 - As Champ (architect), I would like to be notified (warned) and/or view on the dashboard a notification that the digests of active application stacks have changed since activation.

-- As Champ (architect), I would like to specify policy for actions to take when digest changes or mismatches occur, e.g. if a build is attempted using an application stack whose digest is not active, I would like to be able to fail the build, warn or do nothing based on my enterprise's tagging strategy.
+- As Champ (architect), I would like to specify policy for actions to take when digest changes or mismatches are detected, e.g. if a build is attempted using an application stack whose digest is not active, I would like to be able to direct Kabanero to fail the build, warn or do nothing based on my enterprise's tagging strategy.

 ## As-is